-In July 2012, the Risk Management Institute (RMI) at the National University of Singapore launched the Corporate Vulnerability Index (CVI)1.
-This is a new suite of indices produced by RMI's Credit Research Initiative.
-RMI Probabilities of Default (RMI PDs)2 of individual firms are used in the CVI to produce bottom-up measures of credit risk in economies, regions and portfolios of special interest.
+In July 2012, the Credit Research Initiative (CRI) at the National University of Singapore launched the Corporate Vulnerability Index (CVI).
+CRI Probabilities of Default (CRI PDs) of individual firms are used in the CVI to produce bottom-up measures of credit risk in economies, regions and portfolios of special interest.